ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

 Sign up for an Electric Imp account [here](https://impcentral.electricimp.com), then follow the instructions in this [getting started guide](https://developer.electricimp.com/gettingstarted/impc001breakoutboard) to connect your impC001 using blinkUp.
 Make a note of your Device Id.
 You will want to add this device to your project/device group.

 This project has been written using [VS code plug-in](https://github.com/electricimp/vscode).
-All configuration settings and pre-processed files have been excluded.
+All configuration settings and pre-processed files have been excluded, so sensitive keys are not exposed.
 Follow the instructions [here](https://github.com/electricimp/vscode#installation) to install the plug-in and create a project.

 Replace the **src** folder in your newly created project with the **src** folder found in this repository